On the Visibility of Alternating +Achiral Knots: Appendix: Canonical decomposition of a projection

-\begin{definition} ``The" minimal admissible family will be called the {\bf canonical Conway family} for $\Pi$ and denoted by $\mathcal{C}_{can}$.
-The decomposition of $\Pi$ into twisted band diagrams and jewels determined by $\mathcal{C}_{can}$ will be called the {\bf canonical decomposition } of $\Pi$. \end{definition}
+\begin{definition} The minimal admissible family will be called the {\bf canonical Conway family} for $\Pi$ and denoted by $\mathcal{C}_{can}$.
+The decomposition of $\Pi$ into twisted band diagrams and jewels determined by $\mathcal{C}_{can}$ will be called the {\bf canonical decomposition} of $\Pi$. \end{definition} An element of the canonical Conway family is called a {\bf canonical Conway circle} and it can be of $3$ types: \begin{itemize} \item[(1)] a circle that separates two jewels. \item[(2)] a circle that separates two twisted band diagrams. \item[(3)] a circle that separates a jewel and a twisted band diagram. \end{itemize}

+\begin{example} The circle $\cal C$ in Fig. 34 (in dotted lines) is not a canonical Conway circle. \end{example}

-It may happen that $\mathcal{C}_{can}$ is empty.
-The next proposition tells us when this occurs.
+It can happen that $\mathcal{C}_{can}$ is empty.
+The following proposition tells us when this happens.

 \begin{proposition} Let $\Pi$ be a link projection.
-Then $\mathcal{C}_{can} = \emptyset$ if and only if $\Pi$ is either a jewel with empty boundary (i.e. $v = 0$) or the minimal projection of the torus knot/link of type $(2 , m)$. \end{proposition}
+Then $\mathcal{C}_{can} = \emptyset$ if and only if $\Pi$ is either a jewel with an empty boundary (i.e., $v = 0$) or the minimal projection of the torus knot/link of type $(2 , m)$. \end{proposition}

-{\bf Comment.} A jewel with empty boundary is nothing else than a polyhedron in John Conway's sense which is indecomposable with respect to tangle sum.
-The minimal projection of the torus knot/link of type $(2 , m)$ can be considered as a twisted band diagram with $v = 0$.
+{\bf Comment.} A jewel with an empty boundary is nothing other than a basic polyhedron in J the sense of John Conway which is indecomposable in the sense of the sum tangle.
+The minimal projection of the torus link of type $(2 , m)$, can be considered as a twisted band diagram with $v = 0$.

-\begin{definition} The {\bf arborescent part} of a graph $\Gamma \subset S^2$ is the union of the twisted band diagrams determined by the canonical Conway family.\\ The {\bf polyhedral part} of $\Gamma \subset S^2$ is the union of the jewels determined by the canonical Conway family. \\ A knot is {\bf arborescent} if it has a projection such that all diagrams determined by the canonical Conway family are twisted band diagrams. \end{definition}
+\begin{definition} The {\bf arborescent part} of a graph $\Gamma \subset S^2$ is the union of the twisted band diagrams determined by the canonical Conway family.

+The {\bf polyhedral part} of $\Gamma \subset S^2$ is the union of the jewels determined by the canonical Conway family.

+A knot is {\bf arborescent} if it has a projection such that all diagrams determined by the canonical Conway family are twisted band diagrams. \end{definition}